get_client_version

 Introduction to the mysqli_get_client_version() function

 The mysqli_get_client_version() function is a built-in function in PHP that is used to return the version number of the MySQL client library that is used by the MySQLi extension.
-This function is useful when you need to know the version number of the MySQL client library.
+It returns an integer value and works independently of any active database connection, making it useful when you need to verify the client library version.

 How to use the mysqli_get_client_version() function

 Using the mysqli_get_client_version() function is very simple.
-You just need to call the function on a valid MySQLi connection.
+It requires no arguments and can be called directly.
 Here is an example:

 <?php